Join the great Jewish conversation and embark on a fascinating 27-week

 journey as you explore classic Jewish sources, investigate issues of

-Jewish thought, practice and ethics, and advance our knowledge of Jewish
+Jewish thought, practice and ethics, and advance your knowledge of Jewish

-The Florence Melton Adult Mini-School, a project of the Hebrew University of Jerusalem, is an innovative concept for Jewish learners from all backgrounds, aimed at enabling Jewish adults to learn seriously about our heritage and culture in a challenging and inspiring course of study.
+The Florence Melton School of Adult Jewish Learning, a project of the Hebrew University of Jerusalem, is an innovative concept for Jewish learners from all backgrounds, aimed at enabling Jewish adults to learn seriously about our heritage and culture in a challenging and inspiring course of study.

 Melton's sophisticated, sequential curriculum was written by a team of scholars and educators at the Hebrew University of Jerusalem.
 It introduces the student to the classical heritage of the Jewish people and demonstrates its development into contemporary forms of Judaism while maintaining a pluralistic balance.